// full-stack web developer

 );

 Tools are means to an end.
-I pick the right ones for the job and keep the codebase something the next person (often you) can live with.
+I pick the right ones for the job and keep the codebase something the next person can live with.

 what I do